Families of Worth Weekend 2019

 Trevor continues to be a thought leader in the performance space, appearing consistently in the global media, including ESPN, SI, Fox Sports, NPR, USA Today, The Herald Tribune, Outside the Lines and a number of national, regional and local outlets.
 Moawad costarred with Russell Wilson in ESPN’s QB2QB in 2018, as well as appearing for a third season in ESPN’s Draft Academy.

-Juliet currently serves as CEO for media brand Worth, responsible for leading its transformation from a print magazine to a content platform that inspires and informs an affluent and aspirational community of individuals to be their best selves.
+Juliet currently serves as CEO for media brand Worth, responsible for leading its transformation from a print magazine to a content platform that focuses on ‘Worth beyond Wealth’ and inspires and informs an affluent, influential and successful community of individuals to be their best selves.

-Juliet began her career as a management consultant, learning to code at IBM Business Consulting Services, before focussing on business strategy and organisational change, working with clients to solve complex business problems across a variety of sectors through the use of technology.
+Juliet began her career as a management consultant, learning to code at IBM Business Consulting Services, before focusing on business strategy and organizational change, working with clients to solve complex business problems across a variety of sectors through the use of technology.

 Her experience in this area took her to a role at Boxwood (now KPMG) where she worked as a senior consultant in strategy and business change, with a focus on the media and technology sector.
-After working as a consultant with Guardian News & Media on its print to digital strategy, she was confirmed in a permanent role as head of commercial delivery in 2012, and was subsequently promoted to director of commercial operations in 2014 based in London.
+After working as a consultant with Guardian News & Media on its print to digital strategy, in 2012 she was confirmed in a permanent role to lead strategy and operations for the Guardian Media Group’s commercial division based in London.

 Juliet joined the Guardian’s executive committee in 2015 and, as chief delivery officer; was responsible for the strategic implementation of the global three year turnaround plan and subsequent transformation and growth for the Guardian’s US operation, relocating to New York in 2016.